sybrew/the-seo-framework/readme.txt

 		* The SEO Bar is now capable of articulating post type names, instead of only term names.
 		* In the robots settings meta box, we've added a descriptive warning to the sitewide `nofollow` and `noarchive` settings.
 		* The primary term selector tooltip now states the human readible and translatable name, instead of the static code name.
+		* WC Shop and Blog Pages now have "rel=prev/next" canonical URLs added when link relationship tags are enabled for archives.
+		* WC Shop and Blog Pages now listen to the global pagination robots' "noindex" settings.
 	* **Changed:**
 		* TSF now requires WordPress 4.6 (previously 4.4).
 		* TSF now requires PHP 5.4 (previously 5.3).